Skip to main content

 Manually drain a Slurm node

-Generally, Slurm nodes will be automatically drained if an issue is found.
-If you plan to perform maintenance on a node or want to temporarily remove it from service, you may wish to drain it manually.
+Generally, SUNK automatically drains Slurm nodes when it finds an issue.
+If you plan to perform maintenance on a node or want to temporarily remove it from service, you can drain it manually.
 The simplest way to drain a node is with the built-in drain alias:

 drain [NODE-NAME] "the reason for draining"

-The drain alias automatically prefixes the reason with your username, resulting in a drain reason in the following format:
+The drain alias automatically prefixes the reason with your username, resulting in a drain reason in the following format.
+Replace [USERNAME] with your username and [REASON] with the reason you provide.

-To drain a node and have it automatically undrained after it passes the next HPC Verification health check, include sunk:verify-undrain in the reason:
+To drain a node and have SUNK automatically undrain it after it passes the next HPC Verification health check, include sunk:verify-undrain in the reason:

 drain [NODE-NAME] "investigating issue (sunk:verify-undrain)"